We are migrating our WordPress blog to a new host.

 What you’re saying is I could go viral for 6 hours but your servers can’t handle my benched marked load

-If a host can’t scale on demand which A2 apparently can’t they are not a very good host.
+If a host can’t scale on demand which A2 apparently could not, they are not a very good host.

 Normally we look at our current server loads and make sure the target server is adequate, start the migration and then take a 13 hour nap

-re: ” After a few tests runs I gradually increase the number of items imported at a single time and then tack a DB backup on each successful import until I find the breaking point.”
-Now that would be a clusterfuck of epic proportions – I have developers in 4 time zones – no one has ever even suggested that
+re: ” After a few tests runs I gradually increased the number of items imported at a single time and then tack a DB backup on each successful import until I find the breaking point.”
+Now that would be a clusterf*ck of epic proportions – I have developers in 4 time zones – no one has ever even suggested that

 24 hours after a 3500 word ticket with 11 techs which was necessary to install ONE A2 designed plug in and allow media file imports – my woocommerce plugin un-installed it self – supports response was – “just reinstall it”